gmarinho21/homelab/README.md

 # 🏠 Personal Homelab Infrastructure

 ## Overview
 This repository documents my homelab infrastructure, which serves as a practical demonstration of my DevOps skills and experience.
-The lab is built around a Beelink Mini PC Sei12 running Proxmox VE as the hypervisor, hosting various virtual machines and containers for different services.
+The lab is built around a Beelink Mini PC Sei12 and a Intel NUC, both running Proxmox VE as the hypervisor in a cluster, hosting various virtual machines and containers for different services.

 ## Hardware Specifications